SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

 Push connection means the connection from Cumulocity to /devicecontrol/notifications API, **not** to real-time API.

 >**Info**: Connection monitoring is not real time.
-This means that the connection status will not change immediately when you switch off a device.
-Depending on the used protocol for push connection monitoring this can take up to 20 minutes.
+This means that the displayed connection status will not change immediately after switching off a device.
+Depending on the used protocol for push connection monitoring this can take a couple of minutes.

 **Maintenance mode**